gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Fret about Design → Focus on Execution
 ======================================
 **A good execution of a bad design will beat a bad execution of good design.**

-FTC is all about how well you execute in both the mechanical aspect and the driver aspect.
+.. important:: FTC is all about how well you execute in both the mechanical
+    aspect and the driver aspect.
     If your goal is winning, then how mechanically beautiful your robot is doesn't matter.
     Your goal is less of impressing the judges but performing the best you possibly can on the field.
 It is very possible to take a bad design, execute it well, and still be competitive at a high level.
 Even though not many teams are able to do so, it still goes to show that the